MAP Calculator (Mean Arterial Pressure)

 When should you monitor MAP?

-Mean arterial pressure is considered to be a better indicator of a tissue perfusion than the SBP.
-Precisely because it accounts for the difference between the duration of the diastole and systole parts of the cardiac cycle.
-Hence, it is typically monitored in cases of organs perfusion.
+Mean arterial pressure is considered to be a better indicator of tissue perfusion than SBP precisely because it accounts for the difference between the duration of the diastole and systole parts of the cardiac cycle.
+Hence, it is typically monitored in cases of organ perfusion disorders.
 Some of these cases include:

-- Septic shock – a state of insufficiently low blood pressure caused by a substantial inflammatory response due to an infection.
-Damaged organs, our immune cells, and bacteria release cytokines (signal molecules) that provoke dilatation (broadening) of blood vessels resulting in the low blood pressure.
+- Septic shock — a state of insufficiently low blood pressure caused by a substantial inflammatory response due to an infection.
+Damaged organs, our immune response, and cytokines (signal molecules) all cause blood vessels to dilate (broadening), resulting in low blood pressure.

-- Cardiac patients on vasodilator infusion, for example, nitroglycerine (GTN – glyceryl trinitrate) - one of the most used medicines for the treatment of angina (pain in the chest caused by a too low oxygen supply for the heart), heart failure, and high blood pressure.
+- Cardiac patients on vasodilator infusion, for example, nitroglycerine (GTN — glyceryl trinitrate) — one of the most used medicines for the treatment of angina (pain in the chest caused by a too-low oxygen supply for the heart), heart failure, and high blood pressure.
 Nitroglycerine is reduced in our body to a form of nitric oxide (NO), which is a strong vasodilator.
 Although helpful in many situations, glyceryl trinitrate has some side effects.
-It causes headaches and hypotension – too low blood pressure.
-To avoid happening of such unpleasant or dangerous events, nitroglycerine and every other drug has to be dosed very carefully.
-You can use our dosage calculator to make yourself sure that you are treating your patient (or maybe yourself!) correctly.
+It causes headaches and hypotension — too low blood pressure.
+To avoid the occurrence of such unpleasant or dangerous events, nitroglycerine and every other drug has to be dosed very carefully.

-- Head injuries – damage to a specific region of a human brain – rostral ventrolateral medulla (RVLM), located in the brain stem, may cause pathologies of blood pressure.
-RVLM, through neural fibers of the autonomic nervous system, controls the speed of heart rate, the force of its contraction and the level of contraction or dilation of arteries and veins.
-Even an increased intracranial pressure may manifest in already mentioned Cushing’s triad: slow heartbeat, high mean arterial pressure and irregular breathing pattern.
-You can determine your patient’s heart rate by merely looking at the results of his ECG test.
+- Head injuries — damage to a specific region of a human brain — rostral ventrolateral medulla (RVLM), located in the brain stem, may cause pathologies of blood pressure.
+RVLM, through neural fibers of the autonomic nervous system, controls the speed of the heart rate, the force of its contraction and the level of contraction or dilation of arteries and veins.
+Even an increased intracranial pressure may manifest as the already mentioned Cushing’s triad: slow heartbeat, high mean arterial pressure and irregular breathing pattern.
+You can determine your patient's heart rate by merely looking at the results of his ECG test.
 Check our ECG heart rate calculator to find a tool that will do all the math for you!
-You will also learn some techniques and tricks to evaluate the heartbeat all by yourself quickly.
+You will also learn some tips and tricks to quickly evaluate someones heartbeat all by yourself.

-- Dissecting abdominal aneurysm - a surgery procedure in which doctors cut out a weaker segment of abdominal aorta, thus preventing its bursting.
+- Dissecting abdominal aneurysm — a surgery procedure in which a doctor cuts out a weaker segment of the abdominal aorta, thus preventing it from bursting.
 This can save the patient from bleeding to death!